IT/OT Lifecycle Management

 The result is a controlled and Lifecycle-driven operating model for stable, secure and scalable IT/OT operations.

-Why Operations Lifecycle Management becomes critical in IT/OT environments
+Why Lifecycle Management becomes critical in IT/OT environments

 Modern IT/OT infrastructures are distributed across data centers, cloud platforms and edge locations.
 As complexity increases, maintaining consistency, security and control becomes significantly more challenging.